MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/point-in-time-restore.md

 [!INCLUDE [sqlserver](../../includes/applies-to-version/sqlserver.md)]

-This task creates a new database as a copy of another database.
+This article demonstrates how to restore a database to a point-in-time as a new database on the same instance of SQL Server enabled by Azure Arc.

 The new database is restored from backup to a point-in-time in the past that is within the retention period.

-You can restore a database to a point-in-time to a new database on the same instance of SQL Server enabled by Azure Arc.

 [!INCLUDE [azure-arc-sql-preview](includes/azure-arc-sql-preview.md)]